 Class V - Sheep - Market Lamb Show

-An exhibitor may show no more than two lambs in this class.
+An exhibitor may show no more than two lambs in this Class.
+All market lambs

 Lambs should weigh a minimum of 75 pounds.
 There is no maximum weight.

 4. Heavy Weight Market Lambs

 Class VI - Goats - Breeding Meat Goat Show

 Animals must be registered in a Meat Goat Association.

 Animals shown in this class cannot be shown in Market Goat Show.